 An important part of this document is that it applies the financial materiality concept, which refers to a concept that determines whether the omission or mis-statement of information in a financial report would impact a reasonable investor’s decision-making.

-The Aztec Group’s team can guide you to comply with ESG best practice, to find out more contact Katrina Magsino and Dave Griffin.
+The Aztec Group’s team can guide you to comply with ESG best practice, to find out more contact Dave Griffin.

-To discover for yourself what makes us the bright alternative and how we can support, please contact Katrina Magsino, our ESG Client Services Manager.
+To discover for yourself what makes us the bright alternative and how we can support, please contact Dave Griffin, our Group Head of Client Services.